-- Please discuss your current research interests and how you hope to incorporate them into doctoral study.
+- Please discuss your current research interests and how you hope to incorporate them.

-Applicants evaluated as potential students will be invited for a personal interview, held on campus (all day).
-The interview day includes a writing sample, interview by faculty, and time with current students.
+- Interview: Students who are evaluated as potential candidates for our program will be invited to spend a day on campus for a personal interview.
+The interview day includes a writing sample, interview by faculty and time with current students.

 Complete 66 semester hours.
 For more information, please refer to the Counseling (PhD) program listing in the University Catalog.